-Matt Marvuglio is dean of the Performance Division at Berklee College of Music.
+Matt Marvuglio is dean of Performance Division Institutes at Berklee College of Music.
 As a virtuosic flutist and composer, he has traveled throughout the United States, Europe, and Japan, premiering his compositions for jazz flute.
 He has presented clinics for the National Flute Association, the Acoustic Society of America, and the International Flute Convention in Sao Paulo, Brazil.
 His composition, "Simples of the Moon," for processed flute, EWI MIDI wind controller, and acoustic and electronic percussion, can be heard on Divinations by Dean Anderson.

 - Career Highlights

 - Composer, recitalist, and performer with various theater orchestras

 - Jazz clinician and performer for the National Flute Association, the International Association of Jazz Educators, and the Acoustical Society of America

 - Author of Chorus and Modal Etudes for Woodwinds and numerous articles on MIDI wind controllers